roblevay/T2764/Lab 13 Monitoring.md

 1. Click on `sp_Blitz.sql` in the repo.
 2. Click "Raw" and copy all contents.
 3. Paste into SSMS and execute to install it.
+The stored procedure dbo.sp_blitz is created

 **To run sp\_Blitz:**